 Dyslexia is a term used widely in many countries and by many educators and clinicians, especially in the United States.
 In Canada, psychologists who diagnose Learning Disabilities typically use the term Reading Disability—or a Learning Disability in Reading—rather than Dyslexia.
-Challenges sounding out words is considered the core challenge in Dyslexia.
+Difficulty sounding out words is considered the core challenge in Dyslexia.
 So yes, if a student struggles significantly to sound out words beyond early elementary grades, then Dyslexia may be the reason.
 A comprehensive Psychoeducational Assessment would need to be done to determine with certainty if Dyslexia is present.
 But here’s the good news!
-With the right intervention, at the right time, lasting brain changes can happen that can improve sounding out skills significantly!
+With the right intervention, at the right time, lasting brain changes can happen that can improve sounding out skills significantly.

 In early grades—especially in Grades 1 and 2—a big part of reading instruction is learning about letters and sounds.
 These are the basic building blocks of reading.
 So Cs early on in English could signal that it’s been difficult for your child to develop critical reading skills.
 In later grades, Cs in English could signal challenges in different aspects of reading—like comprehension or getting book reports done.
 Consider having your child’s reading checked by an expert if you’re not sure if there are problems.